Arturr-H/Fastserve/README.md

     ];

     /*- Start the server -*/
-    server::start(ServerOptions {
+    fastserve::start(ServerOptions {
         url         : "127.0.0.1",      // Use 0.0.0.0 if using ex Docker
         port        : 8081,             // The http-port you want to use numthreads  : 10,               // Amount of clients that can join concurrently routes      : routes.clone(),   // The route-structure
-        custom404   : Some("404.html"), // Default is '404.html'
-        log_status  : true,             // Will log things, like when the server starts on_connect  : Some(on_connect)  // Do something when a user is connected
+        log_status  : true,             // Will log things, like when the server starts on_connect  : Some(on_connect), // Do something when a user is connected
         statics   : Statics {
             dir      : "./static",       // The directory where you put your static files
             custom404: Some("404.html"), // Defaults to ''404.html' if None